 Uninsured Rates, Behavior and Mental Health

-Healthy People 2020 has prioritized mental health and mental disorders stating a goal for the decade to, “Improve mental health through prevention by ensuring access to appropriate, quality mental health services.”
+Healthy People 2030 has prioritized mental health and mental disorders focusing on, “the prevention, screening, assessment, and treatment of mental disorders and behavioral conditions” and to “improve health and quality of life for people affected by these conditions”.
 Psychiatric disorders are a leading cause of disability in the U.S. and research has shown that individuals who have health insurance are more likely to use one or more types of mental health services (Miller et al., 2016).
 Research has also shown disparities in mental health service use and adequacy based on race, ethnicity, and socioeconomic factors (Jimenez et al., 2013; Tsai et. al., 2014).
 Research continues to describe an “urgent” need to address mental health and drug use disorders in the U.S. through increased access and screening (Mokdad et al., 2018, Weigel et al., 2019).

 Analyzing the Data

 This data represents the most current publicly available information sources that are commonly used to study health care trends.
 The data is derived from the Data Sources listed below and combined to support the analysis.

 This data is also available in a text-based table format.

 Defining the Columns